 While regular visits to the dentist are important, nothing will help keep your smile healthy like a good at-home oral hygiene routine.
-Thorough at-home dental care, including brushing and flossing, will help to keep your teeth and gums healthy, and greatly reduce the likelihood of developing tooth decay and gum disease.
+Thorough at-home dental care, including brushing and flossing, will help to keep your teeth and gums healthy.
+Also, it will greatly reduce the likelihood of developing tooth decay and gum disease.
 At Advanced Dental and Implant Care we strive to educate our patients on the best oral hygiene practices.

 Oral health begins with clean teeth.
-Keeping the area where your teeth meet your gums clean can prevent gum disease.
+In addition, keeping the area where your teeth meet your gums clean can prevent gum disease.
 Furthermore, keeping your tooth surfaces clean can help you prevent tooth decay.
 Follow these brushing instructions:

-Use the proper equipment.
-Use toothpaste recommended by our Hygienist Kim specifically for you and a soft-bristled toothbrush that fits your mouth comfortably.
-Consider using an electric or battery-operated toothbrush.
-These devices are helpful if you have arthritis or any reason that make it difficult to brush effectively with a manual toothbrush.
+- Use the proper equipment.
+Use toothpaste recommended by our Hygienist specifically for you and a soft-bristled toothbrush that fits your mouth comfortably.
+Also, consider using an electric or battery-operated toothbrush.
+In fact, these devices are helpful if you have arthritis or any reason that make it difficult to brush effectively with a manual toothbrush.

 - Know when to replace your toothbrush.
 Invest in a new toothbrush or a replacement head for your electric or battery-operated toothbrush every three to four months — or sooner if the bristles become irregular or frayed.